I will be veering off anime this time, and focusing on something that started this year that has truly got me hooked: The Overwatch League.

 New York Excelsior vs. Seoul Dynasty – March.
 14. 2018.

 Esports appearing in an anime blog.
 Well the Overwatch League might end up becoming something I talk about on a regular basis here.
 There are plenty of video blogs and podcasts on the league and the teams, so I won’t add to them.
+Most of these videos are either rumor-spreading ones or meme ones, neither of which I like since the truth is more important.
 I’ll instead just occasionally whine about it every now and then alongside the anime…